Can Psychological Problems Cause ED And Libido Problems?

 A little bit of stress is not a psychological problem, neither is the stress you may experience at work from time to time.

 But there are certain severe forms of stress that can be classified as psychological problems.
-Because they become so intense that they distorts your normal behaviour.
+Because they become so intense that they distort your normal behaviour.

 Acute stress disorder is one.
 This is classified as severe stress after exposure to a traumatic event.
 A traumatic event can be an accident, loss of a loved one, loss of income / wealth, etc.